esheldon/fitsio/README.md

 -----------

 This is a python extension written in c and python.
 The cfitsio library and headers are required to compile the code.
+The package has been tested for cfitsio versions >= 3

 Features
 --------